Cuban Music – History, Analysis and Performance

 PhD:

 Sue obtained a PhD from the University of Leeds, UK in 2011, where she combined her practical work as a performer with more traditional research methods and academic writing.
-Her work has involved recording in the studio and live at concerts, with analysis, commentary and transcription of flute improvisations linked in to this practical side.
 Sue was supervised at the University of Leeds School of Music by Dr Luke Windsor.
+Her research covered various academic areas such as music analysis, improvisation, black cultural studies, jazz studies, ethnomusicology, popular music/música popular and performance.
+Her thesis and recordings portfolio ‘Flute Improvisation in Cuban Charanga Performance’, had a specific focus on the work of Richard Egües and Orquesta Aragón and is available from the University of Leeds library.

-Richard Egues and Sue Miller, 2001
+Richard Egües and Sue Miller, 2001